ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

   - added BCP205 Implementation Status section related to Appendix CDDL

 - Changes from version 02 to version 03
-  - major refactoring to now accommodate three interaction modesl
+  - major refactoring to now accommodate three interaction models
-  - updated existing and added two new diagrams
+  - updated existing and added two new diagrams for models
-  - major refactoring and addition diagram description
+  - major refactoring of existing and adding of new diagram description
-  - prepared the inclusion of Direct Anonymous Attestation
+  - incorporated content about Direct Anonymous Attestation
+  - integrated comments from Michael Richardson
+  - updated roster

 --- back